 Meningococcal Disease (Meningitis) is swelling around the brain.
 Some types are spread by close contact (such as kissing) with an infected person.
-Patients may have fever, rash, headache, and a stiff neck.
+Patients may have fever, headache, stiff neck, and confusion.

 Mumps is easily spread when an infected person coughs or sneezes.
 It can cause fever, headache, muscle ache, and swelling of the glands under the ears and jaw.
 Infection may lead to swelling around the brain and hearing loss.

-Pertussis (Whooping Cough) is a lung infection that begins with a runny or stuffy nose, sneezing, and a mild cough.
-The cough progresses into coughing fits making it hard to breathe, eat, drink, or sleep.
+Pertussis (Whooping Cough) is a lung infection that begins with a runny or stuffy nose, low fever, and a mild cough.
+The cough progresses into coughing fits that make it hard to breathe and can lead to throwing up and exhaustion.
 Whooping cough spreads easily through the air when an infected person breathes, coughs, or sneezes.

 Rubella (German Measles) spreads when an infected person coughs or sneezes.
-It can cause a fever and rash that last for 2–3 days.
+It can cause a rash that lasts for 2–3 days.
 It may also cause swollen glands, cold-like symptoms, and aching joints.
 May cause birth defects in babies of pregnant women.